 I am astounded by the performance of this cheap thing that I can use from anywhere in the world using Sinology’s relay service or Tailscale.
 With few clients and not many tasks a cheap device performs faster than any Dropbox app.

 More expensive models run on x86 hardware Support Docker and VMs.
 The VMs can be windows flavored which is good as we could retire the accounting software server and use this instead.

-There are a lot more things you can do like running webpages, ruby, python and other community packages on these.
+There are a lot more things you can do like running webpages, CI/CD, ruby, python and other packages on these.
 They are basically easy servers preconfigured for own usage.
 You could probably use bigger models as production application or database servers as they have redundant reworking and power supplies but I suppose there are better suited machines for that.

 For small office use though they seem great on first contact.